tianyuzhou-sam/Lazy-Theta-with-optimization-any-angle-pathfinding/README.md

 import LazyThetaStarPython
 map_width = 20
 map_height = 20
-# world_map is a 1D list, 0 means no obstacles, 255 means blocked by obstacles
+# world_map is a 1D list (row-major), 0 means no obstacles, 255 means blocked by obstacles
 start = [5, 8] # coordinates for start
 goal = [35, 34] # coordinates for goal
 # solve it